 Spend some time learning about sea turtle conservation and participate in several projects to protect the endangered hawksbill sea turtles.
 Projects include snorkeling and reef surveying, nest watches, night patrols, and watching over sea turtles as they bask on the island’s beaches.

 Visit a small village tucked away in a private valley and fully immerse yourself in the traditional Hawaiian lifestyle.
-Only those with an invitation can visit this special place and we will have the unique opportunity to spend two nights!
+Only those with an invitation can visit this special place and we will have the unique opportunity to spend a day!
 Connect with a local Hawaiian family and help out with their sustainability projects while embracing the traditional Hawaiian way of life.
 This is a true cultural immersion experience and a wonderful way to experience the true meaning of Ohana in Hawaii!

 Our service work will also include a special visit to the Boys and Girls Club in Honolulu.
 While here, we will run a program for the children involving sports, arts and crafts, and anything else we can dream up!
 This provides the opportunity to bond with the children and gain more insight into BGCH’s mission of inspiring the local Hawaiian youth.